KelvinMitaki/busara/README.md

 - email
 - password

-The email is validated to be a valid email before form submission.
+The email is checked if it's valid email before form submission.
 Password validation is also done to ensure password is more than six characters.
 Incase of an invalid email or password, the user is notified on the frontend with an error message stating that `invalid email or password`.
 The message is generic to ensire that a malicious user doesn't try to guess a user's email and password.

 <a href="https://e-commerce-gig.s3.eu-west-2.amazonaws.com/5efd9987b53dfa39cc27bae9/Screenshot+(103).png">
 <img src="images/4.png" alt="PROJECT_IMAGE">